This post may contain affiliate links. Please read our disclosure policy.

 - ½ tsp dried thyme

 - 1 pie crust

 - Preheat oven to 375.

-- Heat a large dutch oven or pot over medium high heat, pour in the extra virgin olive oil, then add in the onion, celery and carrot.
+- Heat a large dutch oven or pot over medium high heat, pour in the extra virgin olive oil, then add in the onion, celery and carrots.
 Saute the veggies until they are softened.

 - Add in the minced garlic and continue to cook for another 30 seconds.

 - Stir in the flour to coat the veggies and cook for 3-4 minutes.

 - Pour in the chicken broth.
 Add the shredded chicken, diced potatoes and seasoning (salt, pepper, paprika, thyme and rosemary).Allow this to come to a simmer.

 - Add the heavy cream and allow the soup to simmer for another 10-15 minutes until the potatoes are softened.